 Former revenue chief, son, arrested for corruption in Sudan

-The former head revenue official in Sudan’s Presidential Palace and his son have been arrested and charged with corruption after $1 million in cash found in the son’s possession.
+The former head revenue official in Sudan’s Presidential Palace and his son have been arrested, and charged with corruption after $1 million in cash was found in the son’s possession.

-The Zero Corruption Organisation says that Sudan's Prosecution of Illicit Acquisition and Suspect Wealth found $1million dollars in the possession of the son of Ahmed Ali El Fashoushia.
+The Zero Corruption Organisation says that Sudan's Prosecution of Illicit Acquisition and Suspect Wealth found one million American Dollars in the possession of the son of Ahmed El Fashashoya.

 The Prosecutor of the Illicit acquisition and Suspect Wealth raided the houses of the defendants, where they found the amount.

-The son was arrested immediately, while El Fashoushia was arrested on Wednesday; after “considerable effort” by the Illicit and Suspected Wealth Prosecutor.
+The son was arrested immediately, while El Fashashoya was arrested on Wednesday, after “considerable effort” by the Illicit and Suspected Wealth Prosecutor.

 Our editorial independence means that we can continue to provide factual updates about ongoing protests to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.